AI connectors and Tealium functions overview

 For implementation details, see Create a function for AI activation.

-Choosing between AI connectors and Tealium functions
+Choosing between connectors and functions

 Use an AI connector when